spider-themes/eazydocs/readme.txt

 == Changelog ==

+= v1.1.7 (25 May 2022) =
+New: 'Doc Right Sidebar' widget area registered to

-= v1.1.7 (22 May 2022) =
+= v1.1.7 (23 May 2022) =
+Fixed: There was problem with purchasing the EazyDocs Pro version (payment mode was in test mode).
+New: 'Number of Articles' option added in EazyDocs > Settings > Docs Archive
 Tweaked: Frontend assets are loading on demand (loads the css, js files when needed)
-Tweaked: On Demand Asset Loading (loading only necessary css, javascript assets on the EazyDocs pages and will not load our assets on other pages of your website)
+Tweaked: On demand assets loading (loading only necessary css, javascript assets on the EazyDocs pages and will not load our assets on other pages of your website)

 = v1.1.6 (20 May 2022) =
 Tweaked: Doc single page design